Ryan AQM-91 Firefly: Development

-The Ryan Model 147 Lightning Bug reconnaissance drone was enjoying success in Vietnam in the early 1960s, but it lacked the range to fly deep into China and back out again.
+The Ryan Model 147 Lightning Bug reconnaissance drone was used successfully in southeast Asia during the 1960s, but it lacked the range to fly deep into China and back out again.
 In particular, the Chinese nuclear development facility at Lop Nor was far out of reach of the Lightning Bugs, and was barely within reach of the Lockheed U-2 spyplane, both of which had become far too vulnerable to SAMs.
 US intelligence thus needed a long-range drone with a high degree of survivability.
 Such requirements spelled out a completely new design, not a modification of a target drone.

 Ryan pursued advanced drone concepts on a part-time basis.
 After discussions with the CIA that went nowhere, Ryan pitched their advanced reconnaissance drone concepts to the Air Force in early 1966.
 The USAF was interested, and opened up a design competition, with Ryan competing with North American Aviation.
 Before the contract was awarded, National Reconnaissance Office director Alexander H. Flax fought with the USAF's Air Force Systems Command for control over the contract on part of the NRO and Big Safari, with the USAF winning this debacle and awarding Ryan Aeronautical the contract for 100 production models in June 1966, the new design designated the "Model 154 / AQM-91A Firefly".
 The basic design concept resembled that of the Model 136 Red Wagon drone that Ryan had proposed earlier in the decade, but which had been turned down in favor of a modified Firebees.
 The name "Firefly" was resurrected from the early Model 147 program for the new drone, though it was also referred to as "Compass Arrow" after the program name.

 Still however, a year after the contract had been awarded the NRO cut the number of production models from 100 to 20.